 Most Instagram hashtags now have Stories attached to them.
 To snag a spot, you can add hashtags to your own Instagram Stories.
 In fact, you can include up to ten hashtags in one Story!
 And if you want to get really fancy, you can hide some of these hashtags by making them the same color as the background of your story.

 Instagram will select some of these stories to include in that hashtag’s Story.
-According to Statista, over 500 million people use Instagram Stories every day.
+According to Statista, over 500 million people used Instagram Stories every day in 2019.
 Now that's an opportunity to connect.

 3. Hashtags are functional in your bio.